Ti1mmy/CheckinWithme/README.md

 ## Usage

 #### Joining
 When Pip joins your server, it will create a read-only channel called `#daily-check-in`.
-Every 24 hours, Pip will make an announcment reminding you to message it with a quick message on how your day is going so far.
+Every 24 hours, Pip will make an announcement reminding you to message it with a quick message on how your day is going so far.
 #### Check-In
 Whenever you feel like logging how you feel, you can save an entry by messaging Pip using the `>checkin` command!
 Type out your message after the `>checkin` command for Pip to analyze and log how you feel.
   * If you feel more comfortable expressing how you feel in your own language, Pip is completely able to understand your language as well as responding back using the **same language**!